Do You Need A Degree To Become An Interior Designer?

 It is the Inchbald responsibility:

-- To expose students to the experience and perspectives of senior Designers
+4. To expose students to the experience and perspectives of senior Designer

-- Finally to develop the individual skills of each student with emphasis on the fact that style/fashion is secondary to talent and inspiration.
+6. Finally to develop the individual skills of each student with an emphasis on the fact that style/fashion is secondary to talent and inspiration.

 Principal Alan Hughes takes particular interest in the designer/client relationship; “it is vital” he remarks, “to demonstrate to the student how they may develop their own ideas whilst taking note of the client’s background, experience and taste.”
-Contrary to much opinion in the art world, there is no-one who lacks taste, however that taste may be judged.
+Contrary to many opinions in the art world, there is no-one who lacks taste, however, that taste may be judged.

 “Once identified, personal taste or choice can be engaged and developed further, so that the space reflects the client’s attitudes; it is the designer who articulates those attitudes in order to coax experience and opinion into a robust and coherent result.”